davidweisss/Cold_storage/README.md

 # Securely produce bitcoin private keys for storage
+- Not-yet compromised hardware (rpi with ARM processor)
+- offline key generation and destruction
+- offline signing

 ## Online.
 Setting up bitcoin and deps
-downloading, configuring, building, installing bitcoin

-A network install is performed on a new / clean sd drive.
+- A network install is performed on a new / clean sd drive
+- downloading, configuring, building, installing bitcoin

 ## Offline.
 Create a wallet, output a private key.